-- 5.8 For Emission Point AA-003, the permittee the permittee shall demonstrate continuous compliance with the fugitive emission standards for each collection of fugitive emissions components at a well site by complying with the requirements of paragraphs (a) through (d) below: - (a) The permittee shall conduct periodic monitoring surveys as required in Condition 3.13(a). - (b) The permittee shall repair or replace each identified source of fugitive emissions as required in Condition 3.14. - (c) The permittee shall maintain the records specified in Condition 5.9. - (d) The permittee shall submit annual reports for the collection of fugitive emissions components at a well site as required in Condition 6.4.
+- 5.9 For Emission Point AA-014, the permittee shall demonstrate initial compliance with the fugitive emission standards for each collection of fugitive emissions components at a well site by complying with the requirements of paragraphs (a) through (e) below.
+The initial compliance period begins upon initial startup and ends no later than one (1) year after the initial startup date.
+The initial compliance period may be less than one full year. - (a) The permittee shall develop a fugitive emissions monitoring plan as required in Condition 3.20. - (b) The permittee shall conduct an initial monitoring survey as required in Condition 3.20(a). - (c) The permittee shall maintain the records specified in Condition 5.10. - (d) The permittee shall repair each identified source of fugitive emissions for each affected facility as required in Condition 3.21. - (e) The permittee shall submit the initial annual report for each collection of fugitive emissions components at a well site as required in Condition 6.5.